Another housing development is moving along in Davis. It will go to voters

 The Abridged version:

-• The Willowgrove housing project, which would bring 1,250 new units to Davis, is moving toward approval by the Davis City Council.
+• The Willowgrove housing project, which would bring 1,250 new units to Davis, is moving toward the Nov.
+3 ballot after the Davis City Council approved it Tuesday.

 After roughly five years of planning, another large Davis housing development is working its way through the city’s final approval stages.

-During its meeting Tuesday, the Davis City Council discussed the Willowgrove project, which is planned for 232 acres east of the Wildhorse neighborhood.
-If approved, the development would add 1,250 units to the Davis housing stock, including single family homes, townhomes, condominiums and affordable rentals.
+During its meeting in Tuesday, the Davis City Council gave the green light to the Willowgrove project, which is planned for 232 acres east of the Wildhorse neighborhood.
+If approved by voters on Nov.
+3, the development would add 1,250 units to the Davis housing stock, including single family homes, townhomes, condominiums and affordable rentals.

 Years of planning